claby2/cs1951q-final-writeup/main.typ

   ```,
   caption: [
     Test case that breaks naive optimization.
-    The inner condition is `v0`.
+    The inner condition is `v0` which can be any 64-bit integer.
-    Note this is not the exact test case because `icmp_imm` will be legalized before optimization passes run.
   ],
 ) <tricky_test_case>